Celebrity Big Brother set to make return to Channel 4 following absence

 Celebrity Big Brother Australia arrives on E4 from 6th February 2022.

-Leave us a comment on our Facebook page @EntertainmentDailyFix and let us know what you think of this story.
+Would you like to see Rylan Clark host a new Celebrity Big Brother?
+Leave us a comment on our Facebook page @EntertainmentDailyFix and let us know.